egor-tensin/cmake-common/README.md

 ### CI

-One of the goals was to merge my Travis & AppVeyor build scripts.
+One of the goals was to merge Travis & AppVeyor build scripts for the various projects I have.
-They have nearly identical interfaces now.
+This project provides the scripts for both of these CI systems with nearly-identical interfaces.
 Internally, they call the generic scripts from above, auto-filling some parameters from environment variables.